The “I” in the IYoga Project speaks of our dual inspirations. Our method – Iyengar Yoga – and ourselves (“I” practice).

-Iyoga Project works in different environments (in yoga studios, galleries, homes, conventions, on retreat by the beach and in the mountains) but its mission is always the same.
+Iyoga Project works in different environments; at The Studio in Darling Point, in galleries, homes, at conventions, or on retreat both locally and internationally, but its mission is always the same.
 To encourage students to “own” and value their practice and themselves.

 Tamar was first taught “Down Dog” at the age of three, by her father who lived and worked in India prior to her birth.